marcduiker/marcduiker.github.io/_posts/2017-11-07-durable-azure-functions-stateful-orchestrations-part2.md

 The `DurableOrchestrationClient` class exposes the `CreateCheckStatusResponse` API which generates an HTTP response containing the HTTP API methods that the client supports.
 In this response we see the following API methods:
 - `statusQueryGetUri`; when a GET request is made to this endpoint the status of the orchestration function is returned (a serialized `Durable​Orchestration​Status`).
-- `sendEventPostUri`; when a POST request is made to this endpoint (including a valid eventname and event data) an event is triggered which can be picked up by an orchestration function.
+- `sendEventPostUri`; when a POST request is made to this endpoint (including a valid event name and event data) an event is triggered which can be picked up by an orchestration function.
 I'll come back to this in the next blog post.
 - `terminatePostUri`; when a POST request is made to this endpoint the orchestration function is stopped without waiting for normal completion.

 The `id` in the response is the `InstanceId` of the orchestration function.